Crossing the Basque Threshold: “One Day at a Time, Sweet Jesus”

-We passed a significant mark.
-There was no signage that I recall, and, if not for Brierley’s guidebook (which I was discarding page by page in order to “save weight”), I’m not sure that we would have even known it.
+We passed a significant milestone with no fanfare.
+There was no signage that I recall; had I not been consulting Brierley’s guidebook—which I was discarding page by page to "save weight"—we might have missed it entirely.

-Since stepping off the bus in St-Jean-Pied-de-Port, Bob and I had walked 100 miles of the Camino Francés.
-No doubt, the first twenty-five were the toughest so far (crossing the Pyrénées).
-Beyond that, the terrain rolled out like an old burlap bag.
-The hills were soft and fraying, the watersheds were wide.
-When we did meet a stream, it was feeble.
-The Spanish sky, on the other hand, was sapphire and ponderous.
-It pressed hard against the land.
+Since stepping off the bus in St-Jean-Pied-de-Port, Bob and I had covered 100 miles of the Camino Francés.
+The first twenty-five, crossing the Pyrénées, were undoubtedly the toughest.
+Beyond that, the terrain rolled out like an old burlap bag—the hills soft and fraying, the watersheds wide.
+When we did encounter a stream, it was feeble.
+The Spanish sky, by contrast, was a ponderous sapphire that pressed hard against the land.
+Only 400 miles now separated this spot in Navarre from the Cathedral of Santiago de Compostela.
+My mind tried to hide that number from my feet; it felt like too much.

 We hiked from Los Arcos to Longrono.
 It was an 18-mile day, largely rural in character.
 This was a good thing.
 Natural surfaces were kinder to the knees than blacktop.